-Within the EARLY-NEURO substudy, a brain computed tomography (CT) is part of routine examinations for unconscious patients ≥24 hours after randomization.
+Within the EARLY-NEURO substudy, a brain computed tomography (CT) is part of routine examinations for unconscious patients as early as possible \geq 24 hours after randomization.
 For all other patients, a brain CT should be considered.
 If available, Virtual Non-Contrast sequences should be considered for CT to exclude effects of intravenous contrast after coronary angiography.
-If a brain-CT shows signs of diffuse and extensive hypoxic ischemic injury, such as: generalized oedema with reduced grey/white matter differentiation and sulcal effacement, this is indicative of a poor prognosis, regardless of the time-point of examination.
+We recommend removing continuous EEG electrodes during CT examinations to reduce the risk of artefacts on images.
+If a brain-CT shows signs of diffuse and extensive hypoxic ischemic injury, such as: generalized oedema with reduced grey/white matter differentiation and sulcal effacement, this is indicative of a poor prognosis, regardless of the time-point of examination.^{7, 8}